tauthethirtythird/io_qp2_rule_kor/readme.md

 ## Climb Speed

 `Climb Speed` (called `rank` in the code) affects how fast you gain altitude, every action that increases altitude is impacted by its' multiplier bonus.
-Increasing climb speed requires experience (called `xp` hereafter).
+Increasing Climb Speed requires experience (called `xp` hereafter).

-At climb speed 1 the multiplier is ×0.25, every increase in climb speed level adds another ×0.25 (Upon reaching ×2.75 it becomes white with no further difference, but in reality there's no upper limit).
+At Climb Speed 1 the multiplier is ×0.25, every increase in Climb Speed level adds another ×0.25 (Upon reaching ×2.75 it becomes white with no further difference, but in reality there's no upper limit).

-### Gaining altitude & XP, and promoting
+### Gaining altitude & xp, and promotion

 | Action | Altitude | xp | Specialty |
 | :--: | :--: | :--: | :--: |